jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The second point:
 The type should contain objects that store data.
 How do they belong to the type rather than the individual objects?
 Make all system procedures static?
 What does that render?
 That makes the procedures accessible when the descendant isn’t created.

-Aleen als de naar hetzelfde geheugen verwijst.
+Alleen als de naar hetzelfde geheugen verwijst.

 Ik volg het niet.
 Ik zie het niet.